nip.utils.torch.DummyOptimizer#

 zero_grad

-(*args, **kwargs)Resets the gradients of all optimized
+(*args, **kwargs)Reset the gradients of all optimized

 torch.Tensor